gottacatchenall/ms_sampling_effort/manuscript.md

 The number of species in the species pool clearly effects this and should be taken into account when designing samples.

-Caveat: In this model every observation is drawn from the biomass distribution at a particular place and time.
-We assume that this distribution is the same everywhere (again unlikely).

 ## Positive associations can increase the probability of false-negatives